MicrosoftDocs/Virtualization-Documentation/virtualization/api/vm-dump-provider/vm-dump-provider.md

 ---
-title: VM Saved State Dump Provider API
+title: Virtual Machine (VM) Saved State Dump Provider API
 description: The saved state format of a VM can be accessed via VmSavedStateDumpProvider DLL, which abstracts away the format to provide an API to extract dump-related content.
 The DLL exports a set of C-style Windows API functions. ms.date: 04/19/2022
 ---

-# VM Saved State Dump Provider API
+# Virtual Machine (VM) Saved State Dump Provider API

 **Note: These APIs are not yet publicly available and will be available in the latest release of the Windows SDK.**